True Natural Bodybuilding

 Prepare your meals yourself so that you can control which ingredients go in.
 Meals from (fast food) restaurants contain usually too much fat.

 If you want to go through life with a certain body fat percentage, it is important never to let your body fat rise significantly above that level, because it is much easier to stay lean than it is to get lean.
 Your body will always easily slip back to its highest level of body fat, as it has some kind of memory.
-Approach it in a proactive preventative way rather than a reactive therapeutic way.
+Approach it in a proactive preventive way rather than a reactive therapeutic way.

 Don't play yo-yo with your body weight.
 Keep your body fat constant once it is at the right level.
 Don't allow your calorie intake to jump up fast after a long period of dieting.
 It may take a long time (over 1 year) before your body is completely used to your new body composition.
 Finally your metabolism will find its new equilibrium and it will become easier to stay there.